 Current economic conditions continue to adversely impact Tropicana and the gaming industry as a whole.
-While general economic conditions have modestly improved, we cannot as sure you that they will continue to improve or will not worsen in the future.
-Net revenues from Tropicana AC comprise approximately 42%, 43% and 45% of our Gaming segment's net revenues for the years ended December 31, 2013, 2012 and 2011, respectively.
+Tropicana believes its guests have reduced their discretionary spending as a result of uncertainty and instability relating to employment and the investment and housing markets.
+While general economic conditions have modestly improved, we cannot assure that they will continue to improve or will not worsen in the future.

+Year Ended December 31, 2014 Compared to the Year Ended December 31, 2013